Located in Echo Canyon and having one of the shortest approaches of Enchanted Rock's climbing sites, Motorboat Rock is a popular spot.

 - Bastard's Moan-- 5.7-.
 Another route with a blank, challenging start before getting to any pro.
 The crux is definitely the start on this one.
 There are some cheater stacks at the base; use them unless you are really tall or dominate polished 5.7 slab that really feels more like 5.8.
 Once you're up past the start, the climbing is much easier.
 Bolted anchors up top.

 - Army Route-- 5.6.
 Left of Bastard's Moan is a large detached boulder.
-Start up behind it on the right, up and left; the finish is the same as Navy Route.
+Start up behind it on the right, and climb up and left; the finish is the same as Navy Route.

 - Navy Route-- 5.8.
 Good pro the whole way.
 The bottom is the crux, and the diagonal crack there would be great for practicing extended placements if it weren't so close to the ground.
 The climb is easy after the crux, but be careful with the topout, as it is covered with loose pebbles and dirt.
 A local guidebook says there are bolted anchors up top, but that is incorrect.